willymcallister/willymcallister.github.io/assets/d3/README.md

-# Spinning Numbers D3.js animations
+# Spinning Numbers D3.js animations and graphs

-This repository contains the code for animated images for spinningnumbers.org, created with [D3.js](http://d3js.org).
+This repository contains the code for animated images and graphs for spinningnumbers.org, created with [D3.js](http://d3js.org).

+## Animations
 Each animation is three files.

 * someanimation.js - javascript where this animation is created